acl-devsign-winter-2018/projects/midterm/README.md

 By 1 pm next Friday, February 9, your team will present a completed app demonstrating the techniques we've covered thus far in class.

 * Make it responsive, using a combination of CSS Grid and Flexbox.
-* Follow the Webpack component and router architecture we've used on other labs.
+* Follow component and router architecture we've used on other labs.
+* Use Webpack for development and production builds
-* Allow users to sign up and sign in.
+* Allow users to sign up and sign in, using Firebase authentication system.
-* Store user data using Firebase.
+* Store user data using:
+  * Realtime Firebase Database
+  * Firebase Cloud Storage for files and images
-* Protect parts of the app from unauthorized access.
+* Protect parts of the app from unauthorized access and generally enforce "doing the right thing"
 * Implement responsive image loading strategies.
 * Apply the principles of Chapter 3 of *Don't Make Me Think!* to make body copy scan-friendly.
 * **Test** users along the way to make sure you're on the right track.
 * Be mindful of places where subtle CSS animations could aid usability.

-Your final app should be deployed to Github pages for presentation.
+Your final app should be deployed to Firebase _and/or_ Github pages for presentation.

 ---